Shrikanthcodes/Retinopathy-python/README.md

 # Retinopathy-python
-Python code for detecting diabetic retinopathy using keras
+Attempt 1 for Python code for detecting diabetic retinopathy using keras